Cover 9781785908514

 Simon Case, former Cabinet Secretary

 “Understanding public service reform is the key to understanding the Blair government, and this book is the key to both.
-Dr Michelle Clement writes with flair and clarity about the creation of the Prime Minister’s Delivery Unit and its work, capturing the uncertainty, wrong turnings and political tensions of the period.
+Michelle Clement writes with flair and clarity about the creation of the Prime Minister’s Delivery Unit and its work, capturing the uncertainty, wrong turnings and political tensions of the period.
 The result is a superb account of the development of a new way of thinking about public services and its maturing into a successful method of service improvement.
 This book is absolutely essential reading for anyone who wants to understand how to make public services work better.”

 John Rentoul, chief political commentator, The Independent